FUR-Labs/fur-cli/README.md

 fur jot -r user -t "What’s the deal with penguins?" fur jot -r assistant -t "They can't fly, but they're great swimmers."

-# View a timeline
+# Show the timeline of your current thread.
-fur timeline
+fur timeline [--verbose]
+# - `--verbose`: Show full content of Markdown files linked in the messages.
+Without this flag, only file paths are shown.

 # See the tree of all forks
 fur tree